highsidelabs/walmart-api-php/README.md

 ## Features

-* Supports all Walmart API operations for Marketplace Sellers, Drop Ship Vendors, Content Providers, and Warehouse Suppliers as of 5/26/2023 ([see here](#supported-api-segments) for links to documentation for all calls)
+* Supports all Walmart API operations for Marketplace Sellers, 1P Suppliers, and Content Providers as of 7/24/2023 ([see here](#supported-api-segments) for links to documentation for all calls)
 * Supports the United States, Canada, and Mexico marketplaces
 * Automatically handles all forms of authentication used by Walmart (basic auth, access tokens, and request signatures) with minimal configuration